marodrig/messaging-service/README.md

 You need to start the Flask app using the following command:

-> pipenv run python message-service.py
+> pipenv run python src/message-service.py

-The messaging service will be running in localhost at port 8080.
+The messaging service will be running in localhost at port 8080, and can be tested using curl from the command line on OSX:

+Submit a message to a recipient:

+> curl 'localhost:8080/messages/submit' -d '{"message": "bar", "recipient-id":123}' -H 'Content-Type: application/json'

+Fetch a slice of all messages ordered by time between start-idx and stop-idx(non-inclusive)

+> curl 'localhost:8080/messages/fetch?start-idx=1&stop-idx=4'

+Fetch all non-yet-fetch messages:

+>curl 'localhost:8080/messages/fetch'

+Delete a message with message-id:

+> curl 'localhost:8080/messages/delete?message-id=100' -i -X DELETE

+Delete a message with recipient-id:

+> curl 'localhost:8080/messages/delete?recipient-id=100' -i -X DELETE

 ## REST-API reference